 - Multimedia specialist(s)

 To deliver our course content, we use Drupal, an open source, web-based content management system.
 We also employ several education-specific Drupal modules developed by the College of Arts and Architecture’s e-Learning Institute.
 Drupal works by storing content in a database.
 Text and images are entered online in an editing environment that is much like any popular word processing software.
 By using this environment, it is easy for faculty to quickly add or change content, without needing to know HTML.
 Even students can be given permission to contribute content to a course!

-We also use ANGEL, the University’s course management system, in course delivery.
-ANGEL is typically used for its communication tools, gradebook, course roster, calendar, dropboxes, and quizzing tools.
-Students spend the majority of their online course experience in the course’s Drupal environment, switching to ANGEL only for specific tasks like assignment submission or to participate in a graded online discussion.
-Links between Drupal and ANGEL make this transition easy.
-Likewise, many courses link to other Web 2.0 technologies, such as blogs and Adobe Connect, as part of the learning experience.
+We also use Canvas, the University’s course management system, in course delivery.
+Canvas is typically used for its communication tools, gradebook, course roster, calendar, dropboxes, and quizzing tools.
+Students spend the majority of their online course experience in the course’s Drupal environment, switching to Canvas only for specific tasks like assignment submission or to participate in a graded online discussion.
+Links between Drupal and Canvas make this transition easy.
+Likewise, many courses link to other Web 2.0 technologies, such as blogs and Adobe Connect or Zoom, as part of the learning experience.

 Examples of EMS online courses are located through the College’s open educational resources initiative (open.ems.psu.edu), where faculty authors make courseware freely available to informal learners worldwide.

 To learn more, see The Online Course Development Process.

 Throughout the learning design process, there are key design goals to be considered: